- Search The Registry

 Charleszetta Campbell Waddles was born on this date in 1912.
-She was an African American administrator and churchwoman.
+She was a Black administrator and churchwoman.

 Born in St. Louis, MO, she was one of seven children of Henry and Ella Brown Campbell; only three of the seven children lived to adulthood.
-Her father died in 1924 and with her mother's failing health a factor, Campbell left school in the eighth grade to work.
-As a single parent of several children young Campbell went on AFDC and educated herself by reading.
-Married several times, she and her husband LeRoy Wash migrated to Detroit, MI in 1936.
+Her father died in 1924, and with her mother's failing health a factor, Campbell left school in the eighth grade to work.
+Becoming a single parent of several children, young Campbell went on AFDC and educated herself by reading.
+Married several times, she and her husband, LeRoy Wash migrated to Detroit, MI, in 1936; they later divorced.

 Privately funded and staffed by volunteers, the Mission now helps approximately 90,000 annually.
 The list of the Mission's services includes emergency aid, job training, a graphic arts program, and a culinary arts school.
 Those seeking help from the Mission include unwed mothers, prostitutes, abused children, the handicapped, the elderly, and the poor.
 The volunteer staff ranges from Mother Waddles' own children to a mostly paralyzed woman who made phone calls from her house to locate wheelchairs and arrange transportation for the indigent.

 Funding, according to a 1990 Mission budget report, accounted for a total income of $114,500 and expenses and contributions of $112,500.
 In addition to overseeing the Mission, Mother Waddles gave speeches and sermons she called "downtrodden tales," which were a mix of optimism and humor.
 Ms. Charleszetta Campbell Waddles died in 2001.